qt911025/d20m-srd-zhcn/target/4Future未来/6FutureMutations.md

 |96–100|Weak Immune System |1|

-\* You may take this drawback multiple times.
-Its effects stack.
+\* You may take this drawback multiple times. 效果叠加。

 Hiding Physical Deformities
 Many mutations come with physical deformities.
 Some mutations are easy to hide, while others are harder to conceal.